 During your child’s early stages, brain development can be enhanced when using imagination through pretend play, for example by dressing up.
 The simple task of creating images or sounds in your little one’s mind contributes to the development of neural connections, and later on to the acquisition of executive functions.

 Dressing up as a superhero is not only about the costume.
-In his mind, your child has probably created a cool mission to take on, some monster to fight, and friends to rescue.
-According to a study that took place in the Pennsylvania State University Berks, this type of play contributes to children’s future emotional expressiveness, knowledge, and regulation.
+In their mind, your child has probably created a cool mission to take on, some monster to fight, and friends to rescue.
+According to a study that took place in Pennsylvania State University Berks, this type of play contributes to children’s future emotional expressiveness, knowledge, and regulation.
 Other research backs up the importance of performing pretend play, such as dress up, because early imaginative play is associated with increased creative performance later on in life.

 We want to invite you to further explore dress up with your child and make the most of it.
 Here are some tips:

-• Make your own costumes: Another way to improve the experience is to have at hand some cool materials to design costumes at home.
+• Make your own costumes: Another way to improve the experience is to have some cool materials at hand, to design costumes at home.
 You can practice cutting, pasting, choosing buttons, and all kinds of manual activities that can contribute to the development of fine motor skills.

 For more tips on pretend play, read:

 Developmental edge: The serious need for imaginative play

 • Pretend and Physical Play: Links to Preschoolers’ Affective Social Competence